microsoft/WhatTheHack/028-HubAndSpoke/Coach/05-PaaS.md

 ## Introduction

-In this challenging you will have a deep look at ways of integrating Azure PaaS services with your Virtual Network.
+In this challenge you will have a deep look at ways of integrating Azure PaaS services with your Virtual Network.

 ## Description